Shushik/b-cal/readme.txt

                  | — string contains date
     ----------------------------------------------------------------------
      .human()    | Get an object with humanized and localized Date values
+                 | or a template parsed string if the second argument
+                 | is given
                  |
                  | Arguments:
                  | — Date object
+                 | — Template string
     ----------------------------------------------------------------------
      .count()    | Make all counts for the currently shown month
                  |